IceflowRE/redeclipse-server-docker/README.md

 ## Usage
 Replace the variables with the respective values.

+  - `name` a container name, under which it will run
   - `<serverport>` the serverport specified inside the `servinit.cfg` from your server
   - `<serverport + 1>` the serverport + 1
   ***you can link host directories inside the docker container, if dont want to link a directory just leave off the specific `-v` parameter.***